 Santa Clara County has 28 school districts.
 As of 2020, throughout the County there were 255 elementary schools, 61 middle schools, 55 high schools, 11 continuing education schools, 10 alternative schools, five junior high schools, four K-12 schools, two community day schools, and one special education school.3 The map below shows the TCAC education score for the County with the central and southern parts of the County including San Jose, Morgan Hill, and Gilroy showing scores between 0.25 - 0.50 which are less positive education scores.
 The cities on the western side of the County and Milpitas have scores above 0.75 which is the more positive education outcome score.
-The areas with lower scores correspond to areas with higher non-White populations and the areas with higher scores correspond to areas with lower non-White populations.
-Table 13.3-12-17 indicates that index values for school proficiency are higher for White residents, indicating a greater access to high quality schools.
-For populations below the federal poverty line, index values for school proficiency are highers the Milpital school proficiency are higher for American (Non-Hispanic), and Asian or Pacific Islander (Non-Hispanic).
+The areas with lower scores correspond to areas with higher non-White populations and the areas with higher scores correspond to areas with lower non-White residents, indicating a greater access to high quality schools.
+For populations below the federal poverty line, index values for school proficiency are highert among White, Native American (Non-Hispanic), and Asian or Pacific Islander (Non-Hispanic).